r0f1/sashelp/README.md

 quit; run;

-* select distinct values into a macro variable;
-* then iterate over it;
+* select distinct values into a macro variable then iterate/loop over it;
 proc sql noprint;
     select distinct(stage) into :stages separated by " "
     from alldat;